khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 - `confirm`: For positive outcome actions
 - `danger`: For potentially destructive actions

-To communicate interactivity, implement these states: `default`, `hover`, `focus`, `active`, and `disabled`.
+Interactivity can be communicated through implementing states such as `hover`, `focus`, and `active`.

-Consider using existing GitLab components (such as buttons, pagination, or tabs) that already implement action tokens.
+Consider using existing GitLab components (such as [button](/components/button), [pagination](/components/pagination), or [tabs](/components/tabs)) that already implement action tokens.
 These provide consistent styling and behavior without custom implementation.
 For more information on available components, see the [components overview](/components/overview).

 For form elements like inputs and selects, use `control.*` design tokens instead of action tokens.